 Relevance refers to the extent to which test items effectively measure the intended knowledge domain, ensuring their suitability and significance in line with the test’s objectives.
 The set of 84 statements were submitted to 130 subject matter experts via Google Forms and personal communication.
 These experts included scientists and researchers from ICAR institutes, SAUs, and other relevant research institutions.
 A total of 62 complete responses were received, with 10 offline and 52 online submissions.
 They rated each item as ‘most relevant,’ ‘relevant,’ or ‘not relevant,’ assigning scores of 3, 2, and 1, respectively (Subrahmanyeswari and Chander, 2008).
 Based on their feedback, three metrics were computed for each item: Relevancy Weightage (RW), Relevancy Percentage (RP) and Mean Relevancy Score (MRS), using the formulas below:

-RW=MR×3+R×2+LR×1Maximum Possible Score
+RW=MR×3+R×2+LR×1Maximum Possible Score….(eq.
+1)

 Where,